DrivingFlow/FAST_LIO_LOCALIZATION/README.md

-# FAST-LIO-LOCALIZATION
+# FAST-LIO-LOCALIZATION2

-A simple localization framework that can re-localize in built maps based on [FAST-LIO](https://github.com/hku-mars/FAST_LIO).
+A simple localization framework that can re-localize in built maps based on [FAST-LIO-ROS2](https://github.com/Ericsii/FAST_LIO_ROS2).

-## News

-- **2024-04-23:** Add **Open3D 0.10.0.0** support.

 ## 1. Features
 - Realtime 3D global localization in a pre-built point cloud map.
   By fusing low-frequency global localization (about 0.5~0.2Hz), and high-frequency odometry from FAST-LIO, the entire system is computationally efficient.

 <div align="center"><img src="doc/demo.GIF" width=90% /></div>